motsmachines/2022/en/index.md

 ## Text simplification and adaptation

-**Workshop : 25 mars 2022**
+**Workshop : 25 March 2022**

 **List of topics** : pre-editing, controlled language, Simplified Technical English, internationalization and localization, technical writing, visualization

 ## Venue
-The workshop will be held at the University of Western Brittany, Faculty of Arts:
+The workshop will be held at the University of Western Brittany, Faculty of Humanities, room C219:

 BREST Faculté Victor Segalen